Summer Home Maintenance Checklist: Save Money While You Wait Out Interest Rates

 When to Call in the Pros (and How to Save)

 We love a good DIY, but several home improvement projects are best left up to the professionals.
 We suggest finding a professional if you have to do anything that might need specific expertise or safety equipment.
-This might include electrical problems, interior plumbing leaks, roof repairs, HVAC repairs, or major structural repairs.
+This might include electrical problems, interior plumbing leaks, roof repairs, HVAC repairs or major structural repairs.
 If you do need to hire a professional, you can help lower the costs by doing a little research and comparing prices.

 You’ll also want to consider where you’ll get the materials for your project.
 Some professionals will want to source materials themselves as many can get materials at a discount.
 However, some will then sell those same materials to you with a significant upcharge, so it might be cheaper to purchase your own.
-If you are considering buying your own, check out these easy ways to save at Home Depot or Lowes before you purchase.

-Home maintenance is more than just a chore, it’s a chance to refresh and reset your home each spring.
+Home maintenance is more than just a chore, it’s a chance to refresh and reset your home each summer.
 By following our home maintenance checklist, you’ll be able to protect your home’s value and prepare for the summer months.

 Contributor Whitney Hansen covers banking, credit cards and investing for The Penny Hoarder.
-She also writes on other personal finance topics.